 Next time your kids refuse to clean up a messy room, try these playful clean-up ideas.
 Or use them to spark your own playfulness.
 You’ll want to choose what works best based on your children’s ages and preferences.
 Playful parenting not only stops the power struggles, but it also empowers your children by teaching them skills and showing how to make mundane tasks fun.

-- Race against music.
 “Go, team, go!
 Can you pick up everything before this song ends?”
 If your room is a disaster, no problem, use 2–3 songs.

-- Play a guessing game.
 “How many minutes do you think it will take to clean this room?”
 With school-age kids, you can use this opportunity to incorporate math.
 “If you guess 9 minutes, how long will it take if three of us help?”

-- Roll dice.
 Roll dice to determine how many items everyone picks up at one time.
 “Ooh, Jackson rolled a six!
 Put away six things and then Sophia gets a turn to roll the dice.”

-- Sing silly songs.
 Sing like an opera singer with exaggerated arm movements, “Whaaaaaaaat should weeeeeeeeeeeeee piiiiiiiiiiick uuuuuuuuuuup?”
 Or make up your own verse to a popular song, like the “Famer in the Dell.”
 “Let’s clean up this room, let’s clean up this room.
 First pick up all the toys, while we clean this room.”

-- March, hop, dance, and move.
 Encourage your kids to move playfully.
 Not only is this fun, but it’s also a wonderful way to get rid of excess energy.
 “Dance like a ballerina and scoop up the books.”
 “Now wiggle while you put the books on the shelf.”
 You can also let your children choose the movement and follow each other.

-- Pretend to be a superhero or character.
 Let your children become their favorite superheroes or characters.
 “How would Superman pick up the clothes?”
 “Now bounce like Tigger while you gather the books.”

 When you use playful ways to stop struggling with your kids, you make parenting easier–and more fun for everyone.
 And during this coronavirus pandemic, more playfulness is certainly welcomed!